-The National Army Museum is pleased to announce that, in line with the general reopening of our doors on 7 July 2020, the Templer Study Centre (TSC) will also be resuming limited operations.
+The National Army Museum is pleased to announce that, in line with the general reopening of our doors on 7 July 2020, the Templer Study Centre has also resumed limited operations.

 The safety of our visitors and staff is of the highest priority.
 We are therefore introducing temporary additional measures to keep everyone as safe as possible.